 Those conversations had an alternative purpose.
 Intel gathering.

-“We asked for inputs on what was missing in Ordermark,” he said.
+“We asked for input on what we could do to make Ordermark better,” he said.

-It took those insights back to its product and engineering team to develop an improved platform.
-After a year of refining, the company started to roll out a new message to U.S customers.
+He brought these insights back to the product and engineering team, enabling them to tailor the platform to meet the specific needs of the U.S. restaurant community.
+After a year of refining, the company started to roll out a new message to U.S. customers.

 “We told them we have a much better version of Ordermark and it just takes a click to convert you to UrbanPiper for free,” he said.